AdobeDocs/analytics.fr-FR/help/implement/js-implementation/c-variables/configuration-variables.md

 | Big5 | Big-5 |
 | Shift_JIS | SJIS |

-Comme il existe de nombreux encodages et alias, contactez votre conseiller en implémentation ou le service à la clientèle Adobe pour vérifier la valeur de charset si elle n'apparaît pas dans le tableau ci-dessus.
+Comme il existe de nombreux encodages et alias, contactez votre conseiller en implémentation ou le service à la clientèle Adobe pour vérifier la valeur appropriée de charSet si elle n’apparaît pas dans le tableau ci-dessus.

 If a site has different web encodings on different pages, or a single JavaScript file is used for multiple sites, the charSet property can be set to a default value in the JavaScript file and then reset on specific pages as needed to override the default; for example, `s.charSet="UTF-8"` or `s.charSet="SJIS"`.